‘Body of work.’ Whenever I heard that term, I wanted to hide.

 If you work small and quickly, you might knock out 24 pieces in no time.

 If you cast giant sculptures out of bronze, it might take quite a while before you have 12.

 It takes me a very long time to make an artist’s book.
-So far I have made five and I’m on my sixth.
-But I have also made other small works that are related to my main body of work, such as my moveable postcard series.
+At the time of writing, I have made five and I’m on my sixth.
+But I have also made other small works that relate to my main body of work, such as my moveable postcard series.
 These all had the same metallic colours and contained a surprise.
-So they weren’t totally at the centre of my body of work concept but they weren’t unrelated either.
+They aren’t at the centre of my body of work concept, but they aren’t unrelated either.